popgenmethods/momi2/Readme.md

 momi is under active development.
 Upcoming features include:
 * Pulse migration/admixture
-* Automatic differentiation for gradient descent, inference
+* Parameter inference via gradient descent, automatic differentiation
 * Improved user interface

-We are currently writing a second paper to describe the extension of the momi algorithm to include pulse migration and gradient descent.
+We are currently writing another paper that describes these extensions to the momi algorithm.